sarathchandra2812/chicago-taxi/README.md

 ##  Summary of Relevant Features
 The features below were generated:
-1. When extracting data from Big Query:
+When extracting data from Big Query:
 - Transforming the pickup and drop off data time from UTC to Chicago local
 - Extracting the date, hour of the day, day of the week, month and year from the pickup datetime
 - Calculating the duration of the trip using beginning and ending time
 - Marking trips that started or ended in an airport based on the community areas

-2. In Jupyter Notebook
+In Jupyter Notebook:
 - Marking the service level, premium vs regular, of each driver based on the clustering results
 - Marking the service level of the company based on the dollars per mile of the trips provided in the past

 # Modeling